 Cabin tents are the best for big groups as they have mostly straight walls and ample ceiling center height.
 This lets you maximize the floor space, making use of every last corner in the tent.

-For bigger groups, the Crua or the Coleman WeatherMaster are good choices.
+For bigger groups, the Crua or the Coleman WeatherMaster tents are good choices.
 They both come with lots of space for sleeping campers and room to store extra gear as well.

-Which tent is best for family camping trips?
+Best large tent for family camping

-The screen room in the Coleman WeatherMaster makes it a great tent for family camping.
+The screen room in the Coleman WeatherMaster tent makes it a great tent for family camping.
 Parents can sit in their sheltered, bug-free zone and still watch as the kids play outdoors.

 Both tents come with an electrical cord access port which lets you run an extension cable into the tent.
 This is a nice feature which lets you charge devices for the entire family the night before your journey home.